jennaristila/jennaristila.github.io/en/1_news.md

 <br/>

+### Songs and Spring

+Jenna Ristilä performs with soprano Leena Kanninen in two concerts.
+The first is a fundraising event for a choir Leena is conducting.
+The program includes songs and piano music by Sibelius, of course, to celebrate his 150th anniversary.
+The second concert is in preparation for Leena's master's recital.
+She will sing some fascinatingly strange, rarely performed Melartin songs, and some ever-glorious Strauss.
+Come hear!

+- __7.5__ at 7 pm __Kallio-Kuninkala__, Järvenpää
+- __12.5__ at 7pm __Tuusula church__, Kirkkotie 34, Tuusula

 ### Those who look back: Villa-Lobos, Shostakovich and Brahms

 Three entirely different composers who have been inspired by Baroque.
 Ristilä is currently rehearsing a solo concert program that she'll perform in August and September.
 Details about the locations and times will be updated during Spring.